tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 - **Stage 4:** Maintain a clear link between the research data, your analyses, and your results.
 - **Stage 5:** Determine what will happen to the research data after the project is complete.

 A **data management plan** or **DMP** is a formal written plan that explains what will happen with the research data for a project from start to finish and beyond.
 There are a variety of DMP templates.
 For example, there are specific DMP templates provided by funders and institution-specific formats such as [TU Delft's DMP template](graphics/TU_Delft_Data_Management_Plan_template_2025_v5.pdf).
-Some academic programs require students to develop a written DMP in preparation to conduct their master's thesis projects.
-Many funders require researchers to submit a DMP.
+Some academic programs require students to develop a written DMP in preparation for their master's thesis projects.
+Many funders require researchers to write and update a DMP to qualify for grants.
 A DMP is a required element at TU Delft when applying for ethics approval to collect human research data (we'll discuss this further in the next section of this mini-module, titled <a href="https://tu-delft-library.github.io/planning_for_rdm/main/stage_1.html#personal-data" target="_blank"> "Planning for Stage 1: Research Ideas</a>).
 Even if you are not required to write a formal DMP, it is very helpful to map out in advance what you intend to do with research data during each stage of the project cycle.
 This mini-module will guide you through key questions and considerations at each stage of the research process.
 We will provide guiding questions and explain how to plan for research data at each stage of the project cycle.

 <br>